-We have investigated which patterns of lexically triggered doxastic, bouletic, negraising, and veridicality inferences are attested across finite clause-embedding verbs in English.
-We identified 15 inference patterns that correlate with predicates' morphosyntactic distribution.
-Many of these patterns corroborate past observations from the literature-e.g. a tendency for emotive predicates to only background belief inferences and for communicatives to only be at most veridical-while others point to novel ones-e.g. a variety of patterns involving negative inferences-that are not commonly assumed to have distributional correlates in English.
+We have investigated which patterns of lexically triggered inferences are attested or unattested across clause-embedding verbs in English.
+Our investigation has taken a more holistic view of the problem than has previously been attempted by simultaneously considering doxastic, bouletic, neg(ation)-raising, and veridicality inferences.
+In particular, we have identified 15 inference patterns that correlate with predicates' morphosyntactic distribution.
+Many of these patterns corroborate past observations from the literature-e.g. a tendency for emotive predicates to be factive-while others point to novel ones-e.g. a correlation between mirativity and antiveridicality-that are less commonly discussed.
+These findings lay the groundwork for further investigations of the fine-grained aspects of the relationship between these inference patterns and the syntax, as well as expansion of our inference pattern inventory beyond predicates that embed finite clauses.